wontonion/wontonion/README.md

 - 🔭 I’m currently working on Master in Computer Science at Johns Hopkins University in Baltimore, MD
 - 🌱 I’m currently learning TypeScript Full Stack Development and Web3 Development.
 - 🌎 Still be curious about the world.
 Also I am learning Japanese 🇯🇵. いろいろなことを学びたいです。
-- 🍳 Sometimes I feel cooking has some similarities to coding.
+- 😅 Tried switch to Dvorak layout but failed
 - 📩 Reach me on [LinkedIn](https://www.linkedin.com/in/wontonion/) 💬 Or ask me about anything [here](https://github.com/wontonion/wontonion/issues)